turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 * Take a look at the [BetterSpecs](http://www.betterspecs.org/) community guidelines.
 * Check out the [RSpec Documentation](http://rspec.info/documentation/): For now you'll likely be most interested in the `rspec-core`, and `rspec-expectations` links.

+## Recap
+* What goes into your spec_helper in a Sintra app?
+What does each piece do?
+* Create a Venn Diagram comparing MiniTest & RSpec.
+Think about set up of methods and how you check expected outcomes.